Landaluce/coursedescriptions/source/graduate/graduate-degree-programs.rst

 Pursuing Multiple M.S.
 Degrees
 ==============================

 We are often asked about whether it is possible to complete more than one M.S. degree (e.g. an :doc:`mscs` and an :doc:`msse`).
-The answer is **no** *unless* you complete 54 hours of study.
-30 hours of courses for each degree, except for 6 credits transferred into the second degree.
+The answer is **no** unless you complete 60 hours of study.
+30 hours of courses for each degree.

 It is impractical and expensive, and we don't think it serves students well.
 Our goal is to prepare you for a serious career (professional and/or academic) after completing *one* graduate degree.